Healthy Homes Assessment Pirimai

 Pirimai Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required to all Pirimai and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory for all Pirimai and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate the conformance to each Healthy Homes Standard that apply or will be in force throughout the tenancy period of the rental property.
+• Property managers and landlords have to keep records that demonstrate compliance with each Healthy Homes Standard that apply or will apply throughout the tenancy period of their rental properties.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

 From 1 July 2023